24AheadDotCom/political-platform/immigration.md

 # Immigration and border control

-- Legal immigration will be reduced to around one quarter of current levels.
+- Future legal immigration will be reduced to around one quarter of current levels.
+The millions of potential legal immigrants currently waiting in the queue will be processed as quickly as possible, but limited numbers will be accepted after that point.
 - Skilled immigration will take a higher precedence over chain migration, but any skilled immigration will take into consideration the negative impacts (braindrain, etc.) on the sending countries.
 - "Stapling a greem card" to the diplomas of foreign citizens who graduate from U.S. colleges will be opposed.
 Instead, the long-term benefits of those graduates returning to their home countries will be stressed.
 - "DREAMers" - those brought into the U.S. as children and teenagers by their parents - will be encouraged to return home and help their own countries.
 Relatively small stipends may be given to some in order to ease their transition back into their own countries.